NexPlayer/TizenWebOS/gettingstarted.md

 ```

-<div class="alert alert-success hints-alert"><div class="hints-icon"><i class="fa fa-mortar-board"></i></div><div class="hints-container"><p>Please note that replacing the player key is mandatory.
-You can find the player key in the license section of your dashboard at <a style ="color:#5A5A5A!important" href="https://www.nexplayersdk.com/portal/portal-hub">https://www.nexplayersdk.com/portal/portal-hub</a> <br>
-Also, dont forget to load jquery and add the "defer" tag to the nexplayer.js loading script.</p>
+<div class="alert alert-success hints-alert"><div class="hints-icon"><i class="fa fa-mortar-board"></i></div><div class="hints-container"><p>Please note that replacing the license key is mandatory.
+License key should have been already sent to your inbox or you can request one from support.madrid@nexplayer.com.
+Also don't forget to load jquery and add the "defer" tag to the nexplayer.js loading script.</p>
 </div></div>

 ### Step-by-Step